kurono73/STMap_Exporter/README.md

 * **Pixel-Perfect Math**: Faithfully replicates Blender's internal normalization scales, principal point shifts, and asymmetric aspect ratios, completely eliminating the visual mismatch commonly found between Blender and compositors.
 * **Advanced Overscan Control**: Choose between Auto BBox expansion based on the distortion curve, or set a Custom resolution to align exactly with your CG overscan pipelines.
 * **Scene Integration**: One-click operators to apply the calculated overscan resolution to your Scene render settings and automatically scale the active Camera's sensor width to maintain the exact field of view.
-* **GPU Acceleration**: Includes a 1-click, built-in installer for CuPy (CUDA), enabling massive performance boosts for high-resolution STMap generation using your NVIDIA GPU. *(Requires a one-time initial setup and a Blender restart).*
 * **Preset System**: Save and load your favorite configurations directly from the standard Blender panel header.

 ## How to Use